learn-co-students/ds-test-2/README.md

             bbox_inches="tight")
 --->

 The optimal number of features in this example is 3 because there is a .
 As we increase the polynomial features, it is going to cause our training error to decrease, which decreases the bias but increases the variance (the testing error increases).
-This is an example of overfitting.
+In other words, the more complex the model, the higher the chance of overfitting.

-### 3. In general what are methods would you can use to mitigate overfitting and underfitting?
-Provide an example for both and explain how both of them work reduce the problems of underfitting and overfitting.
+### 3. In general what methods would you can use to reduce overfitting and underfitting?
+Provide an example for both and explain how each technique work to reduce the problems of underfitting and overfitting.

 Overfitting: Regularization.
 With regularization, more complex models are penalized.
 This ensures that the models are not trained to too much "noise."

 Underfitting: Feature engineering.
 By adding additional features, you enable your machine learning models to gain insights about your data.

-### 4. Use a form of regularization on polynomial data below.
+### 4. Create the function `train_regularizer` below to train a regularized model and obtain the the testing error.
+You can use a regularization technique of your choosing.

 We've taken care to load the polynomial transformed data for you, held in X_poly_train and X_poly_test.

 The function should:
-* take in X_train, X_test, y_train, y_test as parameters
+* take in X_train, X_test, y_train, y_test as parameters.
+We are assuming that the data has already been transformed into a polynomial ^ 10
 * return the root mean square error of the predictions for the test data
 > Hint :Make sure to include all necessary preprocessing steps required when fitting a regularized model!